dugaldfoster/MicrofinanceMetaAnalysis/README.md

 **FosterMA8_DataExtracted_Pilot_Split.xlsx** is the pilot dataset

+Use of the datasets is encouraged and is released under the [CC-BY 4.0 License] {r} [LICENSE] (ttps://github.com/dugaldfoster/MicrofinanceMetaAnalysis/blob/baa8846dbe12d09a5e80fc2aa70fcab7f061ebf6/LICENSE)

 In the **Scripts** folder:

 **AllModels_Forest_Main.R** is the primary analysis script to run all meta-analyses and produce the forest plot in Figure 2 of the paper